yqlai/CModel/README.md

-# CModel
+# 8b/10b CModel
-A CModel which simulates the behavior of DPIA
+A CModel which simulates the behavior of DPIA.
 ## Usage
 1. Put the input file which corresponds to the format specified in format.txt into data/input/.
 2. Modified the filename in main function.